kazuki43zoo/demo-application/README.md

 ![alt text](./images/flow-authentication.png "Flow of login")

-In this application, authentication realize using the `DaoAuthenticationProvider`.
+In this application, authentication realize using the `DaoAuthenticationProvider` of spring-security.
 `DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the database.

+In DaoAuthenticationProvider, be able to check for the status of loaded user.
+Actually checking contents are following.

+* Specified user exists ?
+* Specified user is not lock ?
+* Specified user is enable ?
+* Specified user is not expired ?
+* Specified user's password is not expired ?
+* Matches the specified password ?

 description coming soon...